529 college savings

 C. Control the money and choose from many investment options

-Unlike a custodial account that eventually transfers ownership to the child, with a 529 college savings plan, the account owner (not the child) calls the shots on how and when to spend the money.
+Unlike a custodial account that eventually transfers ownership to the child, the account owner of a 529 college savings plan (not the child) calls the shots on how and when to spend the money.
 Not only does this oversight keep the child from spending the money on something other than college, but it also allows the account owner to transfer the money to another beneficiary (e.g., a family member of the original beneficiary) for any reason.
-For example, say the original child for whom the account was set up chooses not to go to college—or doesn’t use all the money in the account—the account owner can then transfer the unused money to another named beneficiary.

 If your child receives a scholarship, you have the ability to withdraw 529 plan funds up to the amount of the scholarship without paying the 10% penalty (you would still pay tax on the earnings from investments in this case).

-Each 529 college savings plan offers its own range of investment options, which might include age-based strategies; conservative, moderate, and aggressive portfolios; or even a mix of funds from which you can build your own portfolio.
 Typically, plans allow you to change your investment options twice each calendar year or if you change beneficiaries.

-Potential tax benefits
+Potential tax benefits of a 529 plan

-We believe that retirement saving should always be the top savings priority.
+We believe that saving for retirement should always be the top savings priority.
 While you can borrow money to pay for higher education, there is no financial aid in retirement.
-That said, if your retirement saving is on track and education saving is among your financial goals, choosing to invest in a 529 college savings plan may be one of the best decisions you can make to help pay for qualified college costs.
-If you’re not sure how to make college saving a priority while continuing to prepare for retirement, please reach out to us to schedule a financial planning meeting with one of our professionals.
+That said, if your retirement savings are on track and saving for education is among your financial goals, choosing to invest in a 529 college savings plan may be one of the best decisions you can make to help pay for qualified college costs.